Maximvs-z/ScreamLock/README.md

+## Running the PowerShell Script at Startup Using the Task Scheduler

 To run this PowerShell script when a local user logs in to Windows, you can use the Task Scheduler to create a task that runs at startup.
 Here is how you can do this: